Theory-A/ShabuShabu/README.md

 [Shabu Shabu](https://shabu-shabu.theory-a.com/) is a "Full Pot" development template that scaffolds an application using modern tools optimized for rapid prototyping, side projects, and MVP iteration.
 It uses [Next.js](https://nextjs.org/) and [Convex](https://www.convex.dev/) as the core technologies and also sets up boilerplate for useful tooling such as ESLint, Typescript, [Tailwind](https://tailwindcss.com/), and [Prettier](https://ui.shadcn.com/).

 It is inspired by [shadcn's](https://prettier.io/) philosophy of just giving you code rather than dependencies and documentation.
-It has no magical moving pieces and emphasizes a few high-quality raw ingredients.
+It avoids the over-processing of many moving pieces to emphasize a few high quality raw ingredients.
 You just fork the repo and start changing things.